 On February 11, 1805, Sacagawea gave birth to a son and named him Jean Baptiste.
 She became an invaluable and respected asset for Lewis and Clark.

-Crossing the Continental Divide
+Lewis and Clark Cross the Continental Divide

 On April 7, 1805, Lewis and Clark sent some of their crew and their keelboat loaded with zoological and botanical samplings, maps, reports and letters back to St. Louis while they and the rest of the Corps headed for the Pacific.